Learning how to clean skateboard bearings is vitally important if you want to maintain the optimum quality of your bearings.

 Understanding the basics of bearings and why you need to keep them well maintained

-Before we get into how to clean your skateboard bearings, it’s worth having a whistle stop tour about how they are produced and some of the core components that make them up.
+Before we get into how to clean skateboard bearings, it’s worth having a whistle stop tour about how skate bearings are produced and some of the core components that are used to make them up.

 The myth of skateboard ABEC ratings

-The first thing we should clear up when talking about skateboard bearings is the myth about ABEC (Annular Bearing Economic Committee) ratings.
+The first thing we should clear up when talking about skate bearings is the myth about ABEC (Annular Bearing Economic Committee) ratings.

 For years skaters have bought their bearings and assessed their quality by their ABEC rating.